dlsnyder8/TimeTables/README.md

 # TimeTables

-Authors: Dylan Snyder, Bates Brodie, Batya Stein, and AJ Kawczynski
+Authors: Dylan Snyder, Bates Brodie, Batya Stein, Kevin Zheng, and AJ Kawczynski

 About: Time Tables is a employee scheduling application for use by Princeton University Staff and Students through CAS authentication.